dmsenter89/dmsenter89/README.md

 ### Hi there 👋

-I’m a PhD candidate in applied mathematics at the University of North Carolina at Chapel Hill working in the Miller lab.
-I have broad interests in mathematical biology including fluid dynamics, biomechanics, and scientific computing.
+I’m an Analytics Software Tester at SAS Institute, Inc. I have PhD in mathematics from the University of North Carolina at Chapel Hill.
+I have broad interests in scientific computing and data analysis.
 Feel free to check out my [GitHub pages](https://dmsenter89.github.io/) site.